huggingface/blog/bridgetower.md

   guest: true
 ---

-# Accelerating Vision and Vison-Language Models: BridgeTower on Habana Gaudi2
+# Accelerating Vision-Language Models: BridgeTower on Habana Gaudi2

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-In this blog post, you will learn how to accelerate vision and vision-language models using Optimum Habana 1.6 and the example of BridgeTower, a multimodal SOTA model.
+In this blog post, you will learn how to accelerate vision-language models using Optimum Habana 1.6 and the example of BridgeTower, a multimodal SOTA model. *Note that all the optimizations applied in this post are not exclusive to vision-language models and apply to vision models too.*

-We are going to benchmark Bridgetower training and inference on two AI hardware accelerators: Habana Gaudi2 and Nvidia A100 80GB.
+We are going to benchmark Bridgetower training on two AI hardware accelerators: Habana Gaudi2 and Nvidia A100 80GB.
 We explain how data loading can be a bottleneck when using images in your workflows and how you can use features of Transformers and Optimum Habana to solve it.
-In particular, we present some new advanced features of [Optimum Habana](https://github.com/huggingface/optimum-habana/tree/main), such as on-device data loading and our new fast DDP implementation, that will enable you to reach **more than x3 speedups compared to A100!**
+In particular, we present some new advanced features of [Optimum Habana](https://github.com/huggingface/optimum-habana/tree/main) v1.6, such as on-device data loading and our new fast DDP implementation, that will enable you to reach **more than x3 speedups compared to A100!**

 ## BridgeTower